 12 oz pearl onions (found in frozen section of grocery)

-When most of the stock liquid is gone, add 1/2 cup heavy cream and begin to thicken/reduce.
+When most of the stock liquid is gone, add 1/2 cup heavy cream and gently stir as sauce thickens and reduces.

 Salt and pepper to taste.